-The District is a member of the Washington Schools Risk Management Pool (WSRMP).
-WSRMP provides property and casualty insurance coverage for its membership as authorized by Chapter 48.62 RCW.
+The district is a member of the Washington Schools Risk Management Pool (WSRMP).
+Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self- insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-WSRMP was formed in 1986 to pool self-insured losses and jointly purchase insurance and administrative services.
-Over ninety school and educational service districts have joined WSRMP.
+WSRMP was formed in 1986 when educational service districts and school districts in the state of Washington joined by signing the Cooperative Risk Management Pool Account Agreement (Account Agreement) to pool their self- insured losses and jointly purchase insurance and administrative services.
+Over 90 school and educational service districts have joined WSRMP.